 Where it is being done

-For example, Human resources are now often grouped around expertise areas such as “Talent Management”, “Learning and Development”, “Change Management”, “Compensation and Benefits” or “Organisational Development”.
+For example, Human resources are now often grouped around expertise areas such as “Talent Management”, “Learning and Development”, “Change Management”, “Compensation and Benefits” or “Organizational Development”.
 In this model the “Business Partners” are given the responsibility of interfacing between these CoEs and the (internal) client.
-This model in HR is well known and widely adopted because it can be easily replicated in widely differing organisations.
+This model in HR is well known and widely adopted because it can be easily replicated in widely differing organizations.